 New Jersey has the second-highest urban population percentage in the U.S with 94.7% of residents living in an urban area.
 Despite being the Garden State, New Jersey’s mostly urban environment limits access for local farm-to-table produce.

 However, accessibility is increasing with the rise of vertical farming, the practice of growing crops in vertical stacked layers or columns.
+This time of farming is becoming popular particularly within the realm of shipping container farm environments and other alternative forms of farming.

 This modern farming practice is beginning to take root in the U.S., including Monmouth County.
 Compared to conventional farming, vertical farming offers benefits like defying harsh winter weather.
 Commercial growers taking their produce indoors often utilize products like those found on the Agron website, such as fluence, to improve their growing methods.